 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each forum will require the student to answer questions with at least 400 words based on the particular module/week’s reading (Dr. Dobson’s works and/or the core text), as well as video/audio content.
+Discussion are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each Discussion.
+For each thread, students must use at least 2 scholarly citations and references in APA format.
+Sources cited must have been published within the last five years unless the student is citing classic or historical theoretical information or research.
+At least 1 source must be from course materials or scholarly, peer-reviewed articles or texts.
+Each Discussion will require the student to answer questions with at least 400 words based on the particular module’s reading (Dr. Dobson’s works and/or the core text), as well as video/audio content.
 The student will be required to post at least 2 replies of a minimum of 200 words each to other students’ threads.

 Twice in this class, the student will choose a topic from the Complete Marriage and Family Home Reference Guide to study more closely.
 In 4–6 pages, the student will compare current knowledge with facts from research (at least 4 scholarly sources) and then examine the chosen topic from both a psychological and a theological perspective.
 Current APA format must be used.